taledo/top-artists-app/README.md

 ### Docker

-The server app has a Dockerfile included, and you can build a docker container using docker-machine and docker-build locally.
+The server app has a Dockerfile included, and you can build a docker container using `docker-machine` and `docker-build` locally.

 ### Testing
 There are some basic tests set-up for the server API project, to access just run the following commands from the root.

-Note: Using some 3rd party libraries including: Mocha, Chai and Async.
+*Note: Using some 3rd party libraries including: Mocha, Chai and Async.*

-Once again, fire up a terminal window and run the following commands from the project root.
 ```sh
 $ cd server
 $ npm test